Professional Dental Veneers

-Componeer is a form of composite veneer, a product designed with such care that the small imperfections due to the layers in composite typically associated with veneer teeth are far removed.
+Componeer is a preformed veneer, a product designed with such care that the small imperfections due to the layers in composite typically associated with veneer teeth are far removed.
 The veneers are trimmed to fit each tooth and are bonded by our dentists with a seamless acid etch technique.

-They can be used to change the shape of teeth as well as bring them forwards for the perfect smile.
+They can be used to change the shape of teeth as well as bring them forward for an improved smile.

 There are countless benefits to using Componeers, including the fact that they cost less than conventional porcelain veneers.
 They can be used for a single, misaligned tooth or for more than one.